pgtipping/Synthalyst/memory-bank/activeContext.md

 - Fixed edge cases where certain formatting patterns weren't being properly recognized

 These enhancements provide a much more professional and structured PDF output that properly represents the hierarchical nature of training plans, making them more valuable for users to download, share, and print.

+## PDF Formatting Improvements (2023-06-18)

+The PDF export feature in the Training Plan Creator has been enhanced with the following improvements:

+1. **Consistent Text Color**: All text in the PDF is now black by default, ensuring better readability and a more professional appearance.
+Previously, some text had colored elements that didn't print well.

+2. **Improved Typography and Hierarchy**:

+   - Increased font sizes for better readability
+   - Proper heading hierarchy with clear visual distinction
+   - Consistent line heights and spacing
+   - Better formatting for lists and bullet points

+3. **Enhanced Visual Structure**:

+   - Cleaner section separations
+   - Improved margins and padding
+   - Better alignment of content elements
+   - More professional styling for resource sections

+4. **Styling Consistency**:
+   - Standardized styling across all sections
+   - Consistent treatment of headings, paragraphs, and lists
+   - Uniform formatting for special elements like learning objectives and content outlines

+These improvements make the PDF output more professional, easier to read, and better suited for printing or sharing.
+The changes were inspired by the well-structured JobDescriptionPDF component, applying similar formatting principles to ensure consistency across the application.